soft9000/mightymaxims/README.md

-# mightymaxims
+# Mighty Maxims
 There is nothing like a good quote?

 But separating the good quotes from the bad ones can be a [never-ending journey](https://sourceforge.net/projects/mightymaxims/)!

 Ever a worthy pass time, the quotations in this collection are here 'mostly' for educational demonstrations.
 Some quotes are 'good', some quotes are 'bad', and other quotations are simply 'ugly' - in need of no little editorial assistance.

+First Project: Can you find the duplicate sayings?

 Submitted for your perusal then, here are a few large quotation collections to enjoy.
 Ad-hoc software creations are encouraged.